Dating: Controversy

 What happens in the dating world can reflect larger currents within popular culture.
 For example, when the 1995 book The Rules appeared, it touched off media controversy about how men and women should relate to each other, with different positions taken by columnist Maureen Dowd of The New York Times and British writer Kira Cochrane of The Guardian and others.
 It has even caused anthropologists such as Helen Fisher to suggest that dating is a game designed to "impress and capture" which is not about "honesty" but "novelty", "excitement", and even "danger", which can boost dopamine levels in the brain.
 Advice columnist April Masini of Relationship Advice Forum-Ask April has weighed in on such evolving norms, suggesting that whoever plans the date should also be the one to pay.
 The subject of dating has spun off popular culture terms such as the friend zone which refers to a situation in which a dating relation evolves into a platonic non-sexual union.

+A 2020 opinion poll found 53% of people in the United States find it difficult to find someone looking for the same type of relationship, 65% below 40 find it difficult to approach others, 38% below 40 find no one is interested in dating them, and 56% of women and 35% of men find it difficult to find someone meeting their expectations.